faanross/faanross.github.io/content/course01/05_post_memory.md

 # 5.4.
 Final Thoughts

-This section was admittedly not too revelatory, but really only because we already peformed live analysis.
+This section was admittedly not too revelatory, but really only because we already performed live analysis.
 Again, if we were unable to perform live analysis and only received a memory dump, then this section showed us how we could derive a lot of the same information.
 Further, even if we did perform the live analysis, it might still be useful to validate the findings on a system not suspected of being compromised.

 I think this serves as a good introduction to `Volatility` - you now have some sense of how it works, how to use it, and what are the "go to" plug-ins for threat hunting.